 - In addition, accumulation of (6) six or more unexcused absences will be classified habitually truant.

-PA School Code has been amended in March 2017 with changes to the school immunizations.
+The PA School Code was amended in March 2017 with changes to school immunizations.
 Changes may be found at the Division of Immunizations on the PDE website.
 School vaccination requirements for attendance in PA schools is for ALL children.
 Please make sure you have checked with your healthcare provider and are prepared for the school vaccination requirements.
 Should you have questions or concerns regarding immunizations please contact Ms. Jacqueline Vanderpool RN (Policy 203).
 In compliance with School Code, the Board requires participation in health examinations and screenings (Policy 209).

-Our new faculty member for the 2018-2019 school year include:
+Our new faculty members for the 2019-2020 school year include:

 The Towanda Area School District does not support unlawful harassment and strives to provide a safe, positive learning climate for all (Policy 248).
 The Board believes in equal opportunity, nondiscrimination for all students to achieve their maximum potential through the programs offered at the Towanda Area School District.
 (Policy 103).
 Students with disabilities are afforded equal opportunity, nondiscrimination to reach their full potential and would ask that parents who believe they have been subject to discrimination or harassment to promptly report incidents to their building principals (Policy 103.1).